 As always with such a diverse group of people, there were so many options and such a variety of options that people can follow.

 Let me spend a few minutes going over what we mean by the different term we use to define incontinence.
 I will stick to urinary incontinence and not faecal incontinence.

 Urinary Incontinence is the involuntary passage of urine.

 1) Urinary Stress incontinence or USI: This is the involuntary passage of urine when there is an increase in intra abdominal pressure such as coughing sneezing or laughing.
-This is extremely common; in fact almost all women may at some point in their lives may experience this.
-The causes are often related to child birth and vaginal prolapsed.
-During childbirth the pelvic floor muscles are often damaged resulting often in a prolapse.
-As one get older and the hormones change this will further aggravate the situation.
-Last but by no means is least what you inherit from your mum, aunts and grandmother.
+This is extremely common; in fact, almost all women may at some point in their lives experience this.
+The causes are often related to childbirth and vaginal prolapsed.
+During childbirth, the pelvic floor muscles are often damaged resulting often in a prolapse.
+As one gets older and the hormones change this will further aggravate the situation.
+Last but by no means is least what you inherit from your mum, aunts, and grandmother.

 This is an extremely debilitating condition and should always be medically addressed.

-3) Overflow incontinence: the bladder overfills, the desire to empty is not felt or their is an obstruction to the outflow and the bladder gets overfull.
+3) Overflow incontinence: the bladder overfills, the desire to empty is not felt or there is an obstruction to the outflow and the bladder gets overfull.
 Causes are neurological or obstructive.

 Often the incontinence is mixed and has components of one two or three.